mi66mc/e8bit_emulator/README.md

   - Program Termination: `HALT`
 - **Zero Flag**: Tracks whether the result of the last operation was zero.
 - **Custom Parsing**: Accepts comments (`//`) and instruction separation via `;` or by lines.
+- **Character Literals**: Supports character literals in instructions, e.g., `MOV A 'p'`.
+Characters are internally treated as their ASCII numeric values and must fit within 8 bits (0–255), just like any other number.

 ## Example Program

-The files `example.e8` and `example.e8` contains examplex of programs that demonstrates the use of registers, arithmetic operations, memory storage, and loops.
+The files `example.e8` and `example.e8` contain examples of programs that demonstrate the use of registers, arithmetic operations, memory storage, and loops.

 ```plaintext
 // FACTORIAL SCRIPT